 Type II Collagen: Collagen is the protein building block in skin, ligaments, tendons, bone, cartilage, blood vessels, and other connective tissue.
 Collagen II is the most abundant in the human body and is found in joints most affected by arthritis where there is a selective destruction of collagen II.
 It is thought this may lead to rheumatoid arthritis.
 Oral collagen type II is thought to help prevent an immune response through oral tolerance.
 No side effects are evident and studies show oral supplementation may help rheumatoid arthritis, in particular.

-Vitamin B-5, B-12, E: The B vitamins work together with niacinamide.
+Vitamin B-5, B-12, C, E: The B vitamins work together with niacinamide.
 B-5 helps reduce swelling, B-12 helps with cell formation, mylin and nerve protection.
 Vitamin E helps the fish oil be more effective in reducing swelling while fighting free radicals, increasing joint flexibility.